AIDL-PROJ-2022/enhanced-srgan/README.md

 ## 7. Architecture <a name="architecture"></a>

-We've implemented a ESRGAN model using [PyTorch](https://pytorch.org/) RPL: blah blah blah, falta toda la teoría aqui
+We've implemented a ESRGAN model using [PyTorch](https://pytorch.org/) RPL: blah blah blah, falta toda la teoría aqui.

 ### 7.1 Hyperparameters <a name="hyperparameters"></a>